 - Pomeroy orienting tool for magnetic and sun compasses

-Requests for using the facilities of the PUMA lab should be addressed to Carl (firstname.lastname@example.org) or Marco (email@example.com).
+Questions, queries, or requests for using the facilities of the PUMA lab should be addressed to Marco Maffione (firstname.lastname@example.org) or Carl Stevenson (email@example.com).